BDvok2/microjam/README.md

 - **Vite** - Build tool and dev server
 - **Tailwind CSS** - Styling
 - **React Router** - Client-side routing
+- **Axios** - HTTP client for API requests

+## Authentication

+The site uses **Discord OAuth** for user authentication.
+Users can log in with their Discord account to access features like voting.
+Authentication is handled via cookies and JWT tokens managed by the backend API.

 ## Project Structure